Popular Democratic Party (Puerto Rico)

-The Popular Democratic Party (Partido Popular Democrático, PPD) is a political party in Puerto Rico that advocates to continue as a Commonwealth of the United States with self-governance.
+The Popular Democratic Party (Partido Popular Democrático, PPD) is a political party in Puerto Rico that advocates for the current status of the archipelago and island as a estado libre asociado (commonwealth), an unincorporated territory of the United States with constitutional self-governance.
 (Note: Party platform 2012 (in Spanish) p.
 248. "El Partido Popular Democrático reafirma que el Estado Libre Asociado es la opción de estatus que mejor representa las aspiraciones del Pueblo de Puerto Rico.")
 (Note: Party platform 2012 (in Spanish) p.
 248 "El Partido Popular Democrático apoya firmemente el desarrollo del Estatus Estado Libre Asociado de Puerto Rico.
 El Partido Popular rechaza cualquier modificación de estatus que se aparte de estos principios de union permanente con Estados Unidos y que atente contra nuestra nacionalidad puertorriqueña o que menoscabe nuestra identidad lingüística y cultural.")
-The party was founded in 1938 by dissidents from the Puerto Rican Liberal Party and the Unionist Party and originally promoted policies on the center-left.
-(Note: EFE 2013 (in Spanish) "Definido por sus dirigentes como una formación de centro-izquierda en orientación ideológica[...]")
-In recent years, however, its leaders have described the party as centrist.
-(Note: Banuchi 2013 (in Spanish) "No podemos pedirle a un gobernador y a un presidente de un partido de centro que tiene diversos extremos que asuma postura.")
-(Note: Gómez 2013 (in Spanish) "Es un partido de centro y al ser un partido de centro es normal que tenga vertientes hacia un ELA con mayor autonomía y un ELA tal vez más conservador.")
+The party was founded in 1938 by dissidents from the Puerto Rican Liberal Party and the Unionist Party.

 As one of the long-standing parties on the island, the PPD has played a significant role in the history of Puerto Rico.
 In the early 1950s, for example, the party held a majority in the delegation convened to draft the Constitution of Puerto Rico.
 Once the constitution was ratified, the document was proclaimed by the party's leader and co-founder, Luis Muñoz Marín—who, in doing so, became the first Puerto Rican governor elected by the people of Puerto Rico.
-Since 1952, The party has ruled all branches of the Puerto Rican government for a total of 36 years, while establishing many of the institutions that permeate Puerto Rican society today.
+Since 1952, the party has ruled all branches of the Puerto Rican government for a total of 36 years, while establishing many of the institutions that permeate Puerto Rican society today.